 Directory Information is personally identifiable information which includes educational information/records that would not generally be considered harmful or an invasion of a student’s privacy.
 This information may be disclosed to a third party without a student’s written authorization.
 Although directory information may be disclosed, the college is in no way obligated to release such information.

 Forsyth Technical Community College has classified the information listed below as Directory Information:

 - Major field of study

 Please Note: The college reserves the right to publish the names of students who receive academic honors.
 Students have the option to opt on when completing their application for graduation.

-Questions regarding student records should be directed to the Records Office at the college.
+Questions regarding student records should be directed to the Admissions/Records Office at the college.